 He teaches trial practice skills to law students at Duke University School of Law and teaches lawyers through the National Institute of Trial Advocacy.

-Walter Clark Award to Janet Ward Black
+Founders Award to Janet Ward Black

 Janet Ward Black is a past president of the North Carolina Advocates for Justice (formerly NCATL).
 Her service to NCAJ has included service as legislative vice-president, membership vice-president, chair of the PAC and three terms as the past president designated by the president on NCAJ’s Executive Committee.
 Also a past president of the North Carolina Bar Association, Black instituted a program called “4ALL” which allows North Carolinians the opportunity to call and talk to a lawyer at no charge one day a year.
 In the 13 years since its inception, more than 100,000 citizens have talked to an NC lawyer for free.
 She has been listed in “Best Lawyers in America” for over 10 years and NC “Super Lawyers” for over 15 years.
 Her firm’s philanthropy was featured nationally on “The 700 Club” in 2020.